Khoreshan of Kartli: Last years

 The couple eventually ended up in exile in the Kingdom of Imereti in western Georgia in 1648, having lost their only son, Prince David, in a battle with the Iranian army in the same year.
-The latest downfall of Teimuraz, which proved to be permanent, was occasioned by the enthronement of Rostom of Kartli, a pro-Iranian relative of Khorashan.
-The beleaguered king Teimuraz sent Khorashan to parley; Rostom treated the queen with honor and magnanimously allowed his adversary a safe passage to Imereti.
+The latest downfall of Teimuraz, which proved to be permanent, was occasioned by the enthronement of Rostom of Kartli, a pro-Iranian relative of Khoreshan.
+The beleaguered king Teimuraz sent Khoreshan to parley; Rostom treated the queen with honor and magnanimously allowed his adversary a safe passage to Imereti.
 Teimuraz's last hopes rested on Russia, whither he departed in 1656.
 He returned to Imereti in 1659, with no tangible results, finding his queen already dead.